 - Using chatbots to help customers settle health related queries and diagnosis through simple question-answer sessions.
 Health emergencies can be solved any time with chatbots due its 24/7 availability.
 Max Life insurance has made it easier for customers to avail customer service through max life assistant Mili that is integrated in Whatsapp.

-- Use of health apps helps customers to receive personalized service.
-Health apps provide virtual care, health tips, and keep track of health status, and locate nearby hospitals.
+- Use of mobile health apps helps customers to receive personalized service.
+Mobile health apps provide virtual care, health tips, and keep track of health status, and locate nearby hospitals.
 TATA AIA life insurance company partnered with Practo to gain access to a digital health platform through which customers can book appointments, order medicines and consult doctors online.

 - Integration of mobile apps with fitness trackers, smart health watches helps customers to receive daily updates on their health & well-being.
 Max Bupa Health insurance partnered with GOQii to track customers’ health and offer discounts to those who achieved healthier goals and lifestyles.